-Watonwan Farm Service (“WFS”) is farmer-owned cooperative in Minnesota, serving more than 4,000 producers in southern Minnesota and northern Iowa.
-In addition to its grain marketing services, WFS offers fertilizer, crop chemicals, seed livestock feed, petroleum products, and production financing.
+Delavan, MN – Watonwan Farm Service (“WFS”) is a farmer-owned cooperative in Minnesota, serving more than 4,000 producers in southern Minnesota and northern Iowa.
+In addition to its grain marketing services, WFS offers fertilizer, crop chemicals, seed, livestock feed, petroleum products, and production financing.

-WFS used a $20 million allocation as part of their financing to facilitate the construction of a new grain shuttle house and rail terminal facility located in Delavan, Minnesota.
-WFS will use NMTC financing to construct a high-speed working house including a concrete slip form elevator with two grain dumping pits, 20,000 bushel-per hour legs, a 10,000 bushel-per-hour dryer, and a 70,000 bushel-per-hour unit train load out station.
-A loop track will be developed along State Highway 109 east of Delavan, in the center of a cluster of four obsolete WFS locations, all located in Faribault County.
-In addition to the main working house, the facility would include two, 1.33 million bushel steel bins and four hopper-bottom bins each with the capacity to hold 220,000 bushels of grain, and an adjacent flat storage area with the capacity to hold up to 2.88 million bushels in harvest excess.
+WFS used $20 million in NMTC allocation to help finance the construction of a new grain shuttle house and rail terminal facility in Delavan, Minnesota.
+The high-speed working house includes a concrete slip form elevator with two grain dumping pits, 20,000 bushel-per-hour legs, a 10,000 bushel-per-hour dryer, and a 70,000 bushel-per-hour unit train load-out station.
+A loop track was developed along State Highway 109 east of Delavan, in the center of four obsolete WFS locations in Faribault County.
+The facility also includes two 1.33, million-bushel steel bins and four hopper-bottom bins, each with the holding capacity for 220,000 bushels of grain.
+An adjacent flat storage area is equipped to hold up to 2.88 million bushels of harvest excess.

-First the 10 to 15 cent value per bushel can be extrapolated to 12 million bushels of grain that are anticipated to be routed through the new shuttle house ($.10/bushel times 12 million bushels).
-This equates to $1.2 million annually as added gross revenue for the farmers in the region, providing for an estimated gross annual value increase of $1.2 million in bid value to the farmers.
+- 10 to 15 cent value per bushel can be extrapolated to 12 million bushels of grain routed through the new shuttle house ($.10/bushel times 12 million bushels).
+This equates to $1.2 million annually as added gross revenue for the farmers in the region, providing an estimated gross annual value increase of $1.2 million in bid value to the farmers.

-Second, the impact of this increase in bid value will overflow to the value of the grain bids in the immediate market region, which produces on average 247.7MM bushels within the radius of impact.
-Discounting for the amount running through the new shuttle house this has the potential to provide additional value of $23.57MM in bid volume growth for the area.
-This equates to $24.77MM of increased bid value in the area of impact, where 25% of the census tracts are LICs, for an annual potential increase of $6.2MM on pricing directly in these census tracts.
+- Impact of this increase in bid value overflows to the value of the grain bids in the immediate market region, on average 247.7MM bushels within the radius of impact.
+Discounting for the amount running through the new shuttle-house providing additional value of $23.57MM in bid volume growth for the area equating to $24.77MM of increased bid value in a region where 25% of the census tracts are LICs, for an annual potential increase of $6.2MM on pricing directly in these census tracts.